stardog-union/stardog-blog/content/posts/2017-01-11-bring-rel-data-graph.md

 graph_ feature and explores how to access data from existing relational sources.<!--more-->

-Stardog--an enterprise data unification system--is based around the graph data model because we believe it's uniquely well-suited due to its flexibility and expressivity.
-We believe declarative reasoning is key due to its unique ability to map data and preserve consistency.
+Stardog is based on the graph data model because graph is uniquely well-suited to solving unification problems due to its flexibility and expressivity.
+We believe declarative reasoning is key due to its unique ability to describe, map, and preserve the consistency of data.

 ## Mapping and R2RML

 Traditional data integration tools are based on the relational data model and employ vendor-specific mapping languages and methods.
-The difficulty arises when combining several sources which were modeled differently and conform to independent sets of rules and constraints.
-First, a single shared data model must represent a global view over the sources.
+The difficulty arises when combining several sources, which were modeled differently and conform to independent sets of rules and constraints.
+First, a single shared data model has to represent a global view over the sources.
 Second, significant manipulation and cleansing are typically required to transform between the source and target schema as well as make the source data conform to a set of standardized rules.